smarquardt/samples-for-svpub/README.md

 https://developers.google.com/streetview/publish/

-Note that access to the photoSequence methods in the Street View Publish API is currently (March 2018) by invitation only.
+Note that access to the photoSequence methods in the Street View Publish API is currently (July 2018) by invitation only.

+Because it is difficult to install pyCurl on some machines, there is also a branch that is reconfigured to use Requests instead of pyCurl.

 ## Video upload tools